Ronneburg Castle: Zinzendorf Building (Fourth Gate House)

 At the Zinzendorf Building and the integrated innermost gatehouse, one can find various building eras of the castle.
 The outer archway from 1570 is supported by corner ashlars dating back to the 14th century.
 The passage is covered by a groined vault, which still displays remnants of Renaissance paintings.
 The inner archway leading to the castle courtyard is dated 1541, but it also features late medieval side walls, and the imposts may be among the oldest components of the castle.
-The Zinzendorf Building as it stands today was built in 1570 on the site of an older gatehouse, but it didn't acquire its name until the 20th century.
+The Zinzendorf Building as it stands today was built in 1570 on the site of an older gatehouse, but it did not acquire its name until the 20th century.
 It's possible that the vault above the gateway originally supported a gallery-like defensive platform.

 The building has a richly decorated oriel with blind tracery on the courtyard side, similar examples of which can be found in Büdingen.
 The tracery of the window parapet features the coat of arms of Count Heinrich von Ysenburg-Ronneburg and his first wife, Maria von Rappoltstein.
 On the adjacent staircase building, there's a foundation stone inscribed with the date "1570."

 The upper floor of the building above the gatehouse is entirely occupied by a hall.
 Since the 18th century, it served as a New Church for the resident religious community, named after Nikolaus Ludwig von Zinzendorf as the Zinzendorfsaal.
 Originally, it was likely a larger living room dating back to the construction period of 1570.
 This hall features a rectangular Gothic vaulted bay window with ribbed vaulting on both the courtyard and exterior sides.